nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.8 An entrepreneurship explosion - An organic approach

-In comparison to other developing nations, Sri Lanka has not been able to reach its

-potential in industrial development when compared to countries like Bangladesh,
+In comparison to other developing nations, Sri Lanka has not been able to reach its potential in industrial development when compared to countries like Bangladesh,

-Vietnam, and South Korea who have significantly expanded their share of the global

-product and service market by consistently growing their gross domestic products (GDP).
+Vietnam, and South Korea who have significantly expanded their share of the global product and service market by consistently growing their gross domestic products (GDP).

 In 2023, the GDPs of Bangladesh, Vietnam, and South Korea reached USD 460 billion,